haagahelia/ohke-teknologiat/07_azure/README.md

 For explanations why `package*.json` files are copied first and the rest of the source code later or why we start the app with `node` and not `npm`, see the ["Docker For Beginners: From Docker Desktop to Deployment"](https://www.youtube.com/watch?v=i7ABlHngi1Q) video.

+Another good resource for understanding the Dockerfile is [Anatomy of a dockerfile](https://gist.github.com/adamveld12/4815792fadf119ef41bd).

-#### Building the container
+#### Building the image

 Docker images need to be built before running.
 The builds consist of layers that are cached.
 Caching makes the builds fast, as when we update our source code, Docker only needs to re-build the topmost layers.

-The following command will build the current folder `.` and tag it with the tag `docker-demo`:
+The following command will build the container using the current folder `.` as context and tag the image with the tag `docker-demo`:

 ```sh
 $ docker build -t docker-demo .
 ```

-To deploy our image to Azure, we want to add it a specific tag, which contains the container registry URL as well our image name (docker-demo) and version (latest):
+To deploy our image to Azure, we want to add a specific tag to it, which contains the container registry URL as well our image name (docker-demo) and version (latest):

 ```sh
 $ docker build -t swd4tn023.azurecr.io/docker-demo:latest .
 ```

+We will use this tag later when we deploy the image.
 This time the build will be instant, as Docker already has all layers cached.

-#### Running the container locally
+#### Running the image in a local container

-The container can be started with `docker run` command.
+The image can be started with `docker run` command and the tag.
 In our Dockerfile we defined the container to internally listen to port 80.
 To be able to access that port from our host operating system, we need to [bind a port on our local system](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) to the one inside the container using the `-p` flag.

 ```sh
 $ docker run -p 3000:80 swd4tn023.azurecr.io/docker-demo:latest